brentvollebregt/nitratine.net/_posts/2018-09-09-am-i-a-participant.md

 4. Click "*Load unpacked*" on the top left and select the *src* folder from the downloaded/cloned repository

 ## How Does This Work
 Initially this script will wait for Gmails single-page-app to update the DOM (hopefully) and then get the emails that are used in the current conversation.
-These emails are then compared to the current email logged in and this used to determine if
+These emails are then compared to the current email logged in and this used to determine if a warning is needed.